hinzstatmathethzch/DRLP/README.md

 # Deep ReLU Programming

 ## Description
-This repository contains an implementation of the Deep ReLU Programming algorithm and usage examples
+This repository contains an [implementation of the Deep ReLU Programming algorithm](solverLP) and [examples for demonstration](examples).

 ## Article
 A draft of the article can be found here.